Ty Madden: Professional career

 Madden was selected by the Detroit Tigers with the 32nd overall pick of the 2021 Major League Baseball draft.
 He signed with the Tigers on July 19, 2021, for a $2.5 million bonus.
 Madden made his professional debut in 2022 with the High–A West Michigan Whitecaps.
 In 26 starts split between the Whitecaps and the Double–A Erie SeaWolves, he accumulated an 8–6 record and 3.01 ERA with 133 strikeouts across 122 2/3 innings pitched.
 Madden spent the entirety of the 2023 campaign with Erie, compiling a 3–4 record and 3.43 ERA with 146 strikeouts over 26 games (25 starts).

 Madden began the 2024 campaign with Erie, and was promoted to the Triple–A Toledo Mud Hens in late April.
 In 22 starts between the two affiliates, he accumulated a 3–5 record and 6.98 ERA with 124 strikeouts over 96 2/3 innings pitched.
 On August 26, 2024, Madden was selected to the 40-man roster and promoted to the major leagues for the first time.
-He made his major league debut that day against the Chicago White Sox, tossing 5 innings and allowing 2 runs (1 earned) on 4 hits with 2 strikeouts.
-In 6 appearances for Detroit during his rookie campaign, Madden posted a 1-1 record and 4.30 ERA with 17 strikeouts across 23 innings of work.
+He made his major league debut that day against the Chicago White Sox, tossing five innings and allowing two runs (one earned) on four hits with two strikeouts.
+In six appearances for Detroit during his rookie campaign, Madden posted a 1-1 record and 4.30 ERA with 17 strikeouts across 23 innings of work.

 On March 28, 2025, Madden was placed on the 60-day injured list with a rotator cuff strain.
 On August 20, manager A. J. Hinch announced that Madden would not return in 2025.

+Madden was optioned to Triple-A Toledo to begin the 2026 season.